lgstest/dylanstest/README.md

 Installation
 -----

-  1. Packagist/Composer: this project can be installed by running `php composer.phar create-project lgstest/dylanstest /path/to/root`
+  1. Packagist/Composer: this project can be installed by running `php composer.phar create-project -s dev lgstest/dylanstest /path/to/root`
   2. Download: simply click the download button at the top of the repository.

 Use